 Fast-growing trees are a godsend for gardeners and homeowners who need useful trees planted as quickly as possible.

 Just be aware that while many of these trees can reach 10 feet tall or higher in no time, they aren’t always the best choice for your gardener.
-Trees like the Silver Maple and Lombardy Poplar, for example, have an impressive growth rate but are weighed down by less desirable traits.

 However, as long as you do your due diligence when choosing trees, you are sure to find a fast-growing tree that fits your needs and your zone 9 landscape.